 Nevertheless, there is the town of Bluefield WV, which across the border from Bluefield VA.

 They’re known as “nature’s air-conditioned city” for their cool temperatures, which are due to being at high elevation.

 In addition to world-class whitewater rafting, the most well-known aspect of the Blue Ridge Mountains in West Virginia is Harpers Ferry and Harpers Ferry National Historic Park.

-The town of Harpers Ferry is best known for its Civil War history, and visitors today can explore 19th-century buildings, a Civil War Museum, and John Brown’s Fort (which was the site of the famous 1859 abolitionist raid).
+The town of Harpers Ferry is best known for its Civil War history.
+Visitors today can explore 19th-century buildings, a Civil War Museum, and John Brown’s Fort (which was the site of the famous 1859 abolitionist raid).